vacp2p/rfc/specs/waku/waku-1.md

 ### Gossip based routing

 In Whisper, envelopes are gossiped between peers.
 Whisper is a form of rumor-mongering protocol that works by flooding to its connected peers based on some factors.
 Envelopes are eligible for retransmission until their TTL expires.
 A node SHOULD relay envelopes to all connected nodes if an envelope matches their PoW and bloom filter settings.
 If a node works in light mode, it MAY choose not to forward envelopes.
 A node MUST NOT send expired envelopes, unless the envelopes are sent as a [mailserver](./mailserver.md) response.
 A node SHOULD NOT send an envelope to a peer that it has already sent before.

+### Maximum Packet Size

+Nodes SHOULD limit the maximum size of both packets and envelopes.
+If a packet or envelope exceeds its limit, it MUST be dropped.

+- **RLPx Packet Size** - This size MUST be checked before a message is decoded.
+- **Waku Envelope Size** - Each envelope contained in an RLPx packet MUST then separately be checked against the maximum envelope size.

+Clients MAY use their own maximum packet and envelope sizes.
+The default values are `1.5mb` for the RLPx Packet and `1mb` for a Waku envelope.

 ## Wire Specification